-In FY 2020-21, BAWSCA partnered with the member agencies to provide the Water Efficient Landscape Education Program.
+In FY 2021-22, BAWSCA continued to partner with the member agencies to provide the Water Efficient Landscape Education Program.
 Classes are offered to the public for free during the Spring and Fall seasons.
 The classes are designed to introduce homeowners and landscape professionals to the concepts of sustainable landscape design with a focus on creating beautiful, water-efficient gardens as an alternative to lawns.
-The types of classes include: (1)
+The types of classes include:

-lecture classes, where attendees receive an informative presentation and/or demonstration; (2) hands-on workshops, where attendees help install or maintain a water-efficient garden; and (3) virtual courses, which were instituted this fiscal year due to the COVID-19 pandemic.
+- (I) lecture classes, where attendees receive an informative presentation and/or demonstration; - (2) hands-on workshops, where attendees help install or maintain a water-efficient garden; and - (3) virtual courses.

-BAWSCA offered 15 Fall landscape classes and hands-on workshops from September through November 2020.
-The most requested topics by attendees included native and drought tolerant plants, design and planning, water wise edibles/gardening, and alternative to lawns.
-The classes with the highest levels of participation focused on maintaining healthy landscapes, native and drought-tolerant planting, and pruning and dead heading.
-Approximately 523 people attended the 2020 Fall series.
+BAWSCA offered 13 virtual Fall landscape classes from September through December 2021.
+The most requested topics by attendees included native and drought tolerant plants, design and planning, water wise edibles/gardening, drip irrigation and alternatives to lawns.
+The classes with the highest levels of participation focused on converting lawns to water-efficient landscapes, drip irrigation, and design and planning.
+Approximately 515 people attended the 2021 Fall series.

-BAWSCA offered 17 Spring landscape classes from March 2021 through the beginning of June 2021.
-Because of the COVID-19 pandemic, BAWSCA moved the Residential Landscape Education Program to an online format.
-This resulted in less classes offered due to cancellations but a high participation rate.
-Class topics included alternatives to lawn, gardening with succulents, native and drought tolerant planting, irrigation equipment upgrades, and natural pest deterrents.
-Approximately 822 people attended the 2021 Spring Landscape Education Program series, a decrease of 39% from the 2020 Spring Landscape Education Program.
+BAWSCA offered 9 virtual Spring landscape classes from March 2022 through the beginning of June 2022.
+Because of the COVID-19 pandemic, as was the case during the prior fiscal year, BAWSCA moved the Residential Landscape Education Program to an online format.
+This resulted in less classes being offered due to cancellations but presented an opportunity for residents to view the recorded classes from BAWSCA's YouTube page via the main website.
+Class topics included alternatives to lawn, sustainable and water-wise edible gardens, native and drought tolerant planting, irrigation equipment upgrades, and natural pest deterrents.
+Approximately 208 people attended the 2022 Spring Landscape Education Program series.

-As shown in Table 2-2, participation in the Water Efficient Landscape Education Program decreased from FY 2019-20.
-This could be due to online format fatigue or a higher focus in alternative conservation programs by BAWSCA agencies.
+As shown in Table 2-2, participation in the Water Efficient Landscape Education Program decreased from FY 2020-21.
+BAWSCA speculates that this could be due to online format fatigue or a higher focus in alternative conservation programs by BAWSCA agencies.
 However, overall interest and participation in the classes remain high among BAWSCA member agencies.
 BAWSCA continues to explore new class structures and marketing techniques to ensure the program meets the needs of customers.
 Due to the popularity of online learning, BAWSCA will continue the virtual format to offer residents the flexibility to attend these workshops from the comfort of their home.